sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

     \prod_{x \in X} P(x) = e^{\sum_{x \in X} \log_e P(x)}
 \]`

-Thus, when determining the most probable label, we can do the following:
+Since multiplying numbers becomes addition of logarithms values, when determining the most probable label we can do the following:

 `\[
   \begin{align*}